TACITVS/Hasclid/STRESS_TEST_FINDINGS.md

 ## Conclusion

-**Hasclid v9.0 is:**
+**Hasclid v9.1 is:**
 - ✅ EXCELLENT for polynomial equality proving
 - ✅ VERY GOOD for concrete geometric theorems
-- ⚠️ OKAY for simple symbolic parameters
+- ✅ GOOD for simple symbolic parameters (with timeout protection)
-- ❌ UNABLE to prove any inequalities (multivariate)
+- ⚠️ LIMITED inequality support (univariate via Sturm, multivariate CAD in progress)
-- ❌ MAY HANG on complex symbolic cases
+- ✅ NO HANGING - timeout system with symbolic-to-concrete fallback

 **The documentation's 60-70% coverage claim is ACCURATE and empirically validated.**